glouw/blog/_posts/2018-03-11-littlewolf.md

     const float percentage = -size / (2 * (y + 1) - yres);

-Where one was added to y account for any floating point error for the flooring and ceiling you'd see with longer distances; h was renamed to size here too.
+Where one was added to y account for any floating point error for the flooring and ceiling you'd see with longer distances.
 Multiplying this percentage by negative one will yield the equation for ceiling casting.

-The above equation can be wrapped into a function called pcast().
+The above equation can be wrapped into a function called pcast():

+    static float pcast(const float size, const int yres, const int y) {
+        return size / (2 * (y + 1) - yres);
+    }

 By dropping the negative from the call, the call can be dual purposed for ceiling and floor casting by simply prefixing the call with a negative.

 The trace line between the two points from the hero location (origin here) and the wall hit is delcared as:

     const Line trace = { hero.where, hit.where };

-And the trace is lerped with the percentage from the pcast equation.
+The trace is lerped with the percentage from the pcast equation.
 The tile index of the ceiling and flooring tiles is sampled and the pixel is put() to the screen.

     for(int y = 0; y < wall.bot; y++)
+        put(display, x, y,
+            color(tile(
-        put(display, x, y, color(tile(lerp(trace, -pcast(wall.size, gpu.yres, y)), map.floring)));
+                lerp(trace, -pcast(wall.size, gpu.yres, y)), map.floring)));

 The same is done for the ceiling.
 Notice the positive before the pcast() call.

     for(int y = wall.top; y < gpu.yres; y++)
+        put(display, x, y,
+            color(tile(
-        put(display, x, y, color(tile(lerp(trace, +pcast(wall.size, gpu.yres, y)), map.ceiling)));
+                lerp(trace, +pcast(wall.size, gpu.yres, y)), map.ceiling)));

 ![](/images/lw/11.PNG)